 I began using Duolingo for studying Hebrew.
 So, needless to say, I found Italian ten times easier than the Semitic language!
-With Italian, there was no learning a whole new alphabet or getting used to writing “backward.”
-Regardless, Duolingo has proven to be both useful and exciting for these two.
+In my new endeavor, there was no learning a whole new alphabet or getting used to writing “backward.”
+Regardless, Duolingo has proven to be both helpful and exciting for these two.
 And even for several other languages that I have explored.

-To set it straight from the start, I have mostly used the app version of Duolingo.
+To set it straight from the start, I have only used the app version of Duolingo.
 Due to practical reasons, the app has always been my choice.
-Which, by the way, is a positive point for Duolingo, putting the app right at our fingertips!
+This, by the way, is a positive point for Duolingo, putting the app right at our fingertips!
 In this age, mobile devices have turned into an attachment of ourselves.
 And Duolingo is right there included in the attachment.
-In relation to the website, it offers several extra features that are quite handy.
+Concerning the website, I have read they offer several extra features.
+But I have not tried them myself.